 Planning on moving to Greece?
 Are you Greek and thinking of coming back?
 Think long and hard.
 Visiting on vacation and dreaming of living in Greece are a lot different than the actual reality of being here.

-If you’re an EU or Greek citizen, you’ll have a much easier time.
+If you’re an EU/EEA/EFTA citizen (except Croatia), you’ll have a much easier time.
 If you’re an American or other non-EU citizen, you must find out whether you can stake a claim to EU citizenship through an ancestor or get a residence/work permit for Greece by one of the methods explained in “How American/non-EU citizens can get a permit to move, live and work in Greece.”
 And if you know little or nothing about what Greece is truly like beyond gushing travel ads and stories from a friend or relative, follow Greek news at: www.twitter.com/livingingreece.

 Why people move to Greece

 Nearly everyone moves to Greece for emotional or sentimental reasons.
-Most non-Greeks move at the urging of a spouse, fiance(e) or partner; many Greeks move back based on nostalgia and longing for the patrida, usually to an established family home, forgetting the financial and practical reasons their ancestors originally left.
+Most non-Greeks move to be with a spouse, fiance(e), boyfriend/girlfriend or partner; many Greeks move back based on nostalgia and longing for the patrida, usually to an established family home, forgetting the financial and practical reasons their ancestors originally left.

 It has always been my intention to publish an article about moving to Greece, since the question of, “Should I?” or “Why should I?” is the first thing people confront.
 However, I have never been comfortable with dispensing advice on big decisions.
 Why?